All Episodes

 Illegal aliens cost the taxpayers more.

-You want to dance in a f where none of us can actually have an answer, right?
+And none of us can actually have an answer, right?

 We won't know until the midterms.

-And even then we wouldn't have an answer because he could lose in spite of his popularity on immigration.
+And even then, we wouldn't have an answer because he could lose in spite of his popularity on immigration.

-The Epstein files, a big dang.
+The Epstein files, a big ding.

 The tariffs, that's a big ding at that point in time, especially when you have an incredibly biased media who misrepresent it.